raidenGitHub/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 When you're working in Guides, a notification displays when you receive a call from an individual, a group, or from a meeting in progress.
 You can:

-- Select **Video** or say "Guides, Video" to accept the call with your video on, showing the remote collaborators your view.
+- Select **Video** or say "Video" to accept the call with your video on, showing the remote collaborators your view.

-- Select **Phone** or say "Guides, Audio" to accept the call with audio only.
+- Select **Phone** or say "Audio" to accept the call with audio only.

-- Select **Ignore** or say "Guides, Ignore" to decline the call.
+- Select **Ignore** or say "Ignore" to decline the call.

 If you're already in a call or meeting in Guides and receive another call, the new call is automatically declined.